Complementary and traditional medicine in Tuscany (Italy): its integration in the public health system and international cooperation experiences

 Per i riferimenti bibliografici, si veda l'articolo.

-Universitas Forum is produced by the Universitas Programme of the KIP Initiative (Knowledge, Innovations, Policies and Territorial Practices for the UN Millennium Platform).
+Universitas Forum is produced by the Universitas Programme of the KIP International School (Knowledge, Innovations, Policies and Territorial Practices for the UN Millennium Platform).